alan-w25/Stat-Learning-Final-Project/README.md

 Finally, we perform some experimental time series analysis on the data. <br>

 The main code is located in main.py, where we perform all the modeling and test all the algorithms. <br>
-presentation.pdf shows the presentation that we showed our professor in class. <br>
+final_presentation.pdf shows the presentation that we showed our professor in class. <br>
-final_report.pdf details a summary of our project and intricacies including results.
+project_report.pdf details a summary of our project and intricacies including results.